Back to All Events

 Coastal communities face a unique set of circumstances.
 Much loved by residents and visitors alike, many also experience some of the poorest health outcomes in the country.

-In this webinar - jointly hosted with the Coastal Navigators Network - we’ll explore the distinctive challenges facing coastal communities, alongside the promising approaches being developed to tackle widening inequalities.
 In particular we’ll examine the important role that anchor organisations can play as major local employers in helping bring about healthier, more resilient coastal economies and communities.

 Previous